Roy-Shubhajit/FIT-GNN/README.md

-# FIT-GNN: Faster Inference Time for GNNs Using Coarsening
+# FIT-GNN: Faster Inference Time for GNNs that 'FIT' in Memory Using Coarsening
 ---

 ### Important File Locations: